justwes2/blog-scratch/src/pages/about.md

 ---
 ## About Me <br/>

-Hi, I'm Wes, I'm a Cloud Engineer based around DC.
+Hi, I'm Wes(He/Him), I'm a Cloud Engineer based around DC.
 I like clouds- I mostly work in AWS and GCP.
 I like tools that make clouds better, faster, stronger- Terraform, Chef, Jenkins.
 I like coding- mostly in python and ruby, but also some JS.
 I'm good enough to break things, and sometimes to fix them.

 I work as a consultant, and I teach/train engineers in cloud technologies.
 Some of that is stuff that I need a place to keep, so I decided I'd give bloging a try.
 So, I'm replacing my old Web Development portfolio with a more traditional blog because it aligns more with the kind of work I'm doing now- I can' really post a demo of a terraform IAM framework, but I can write about it.
 Also, things I put together for classes- labs, demos, projects etc, can all find a home here.